rsdoiel/antennaApp/about.md

 Improved the generate action but having it update HTML of posted item.
 Added enclosure of Markdown content from posts to RSS rendering.
-Added alternate link in head for Markdown verion of posts.
+Added alternate link in head for Markdown version of posts.

 ### Authors